asleofn/APD/README.md

 	2.Proportion

-	The proportion can be calculated through the Result_product_A.genomecov file, see published artichle M&M for details.
+	The proportion can be calculated through the Result_product_A.genomecov file, see published article M&M for details.